vartagg/urlblocks/README.md

-# URLObject 2
+# URLString 2

 [![Build Status](https://secure.travis-ci.org/zacharyvoase/urlobject.png?branch=master)](http://travis-ci.org/zacharyvoase/urlobject)

-`URLObject` is a utility class for manipulating URLs.
+`URLString` is a utility class for manipulating URLs.
 The latest incarnation of this library builds upon the ideas of its predecessor, but aims for a clearer API, focusing on proper method names over operator overrides.
 It's also being developed from the ground up in a test-driven manner, and has full Sphinx